atharvamungee/a2a/README.md

 This repo contains a small proof of concept showing how to build multiple A2A agents that communicate with each other.
 It defines:

-- `Time Agent` – returns the current UTC time.
+- `Time Agent` – returns the current Pacific time.
-- `Location Agent` – returns a fixed location.
+- `Location Agent` – returns a random place in NYC.
+- `Info Agent` – combines the time and location tools.
 - `Orchestrator Agent` – routes user queries to the other agents using the A2A protocol and combines their responses.